hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _сreate asset_ is to create a new type of asset, unique in a domain.
+The purpose of _сreate asset_ command is to create a new type of asset, unique in a domain.
 An asset is a countable representation of a commodity.

 ### Structure